 2 teaspoons dried sage

 3 small tart apples, such as Granny Smith

 Preheat oven to 350ºF (176ºC).
 Spray a 13-x-9-inch pan with the cooking spray.
 Arrange the bread in a pan.

-Blend the egg substitute, milk, sage, pepper and salt; pour over the bread.
+Whisk the egg substitute, milk, sage, pepper and salt in a bowl; pour over the bread.
 Mix and push the mixture down with a rubber spatula.
 Set aside.

-Cook the bacon thoroughly, but not crisp.
+Cook the bacon thoroughly, but do not crisp.
 Drain on paper towels; set aside.

 Wash, core and chop (but do not peel) the apples.
 Add the apples to the bread mixture; stir well and push down with a rubber spatula.
 Sprinkle evenly with the bacon.

 Variation: Sprinkle 2 cups of shredded sharp Cheddar evenly over the top of the casserole after it has baked 30 minutes.
 Continue cooking until the cheese bubbles, about 20 to 30 minutes.